This page was last updated on 16 December, 2021.

 Vaccination Requirements: Fully vaccinated travelers can enter without self-isolation but still need to provide PCR tests.

 Quarantine Required: Yes

 Quarantine Details: Self-quarantine for 14 days required for all countries.

 Events: Partially Allowed

 Detailed Travel Advisory

-3. Passengers and airline crew must complete a “Declaracion Jurada Electronica para el ingreso al Territorio Nacional” available at http://ddjj.migraciones.gob.ar/app/
+1. Passengers and airline crew must complete a “Declaracion Jurada Electronica para el ingreso al Territorio Nacional” at http://ddjj.migraciones.gob.ar/app/

-4. Passengers must have a negative COVID-19 PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+2. Passengers must have a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point.

 – passengers younger than 6 years;

 – passengers with a positive COVID-19 test result issued at most 90 days before arrival and proof of medical discharge issued at least 10 days after the positive test;

 – passengers with a medical certificate issued at most 72 hours before departure stating lack of Coronavirus (COVID-19) symptoms if PCR o RT-PCR tests are not available at the country of departure.
 They are subject to a COVID-19 test upon arrival.
 Details can be found at https://www.argentina.gob.ar/salud/coronavirus/ingresar-egresar-argentina/opcion-pcr-destino

 3. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.